Thi Phuong Hoa Bui

 Xayaboury, Laos

-The Elephant Festival is a celebration of cultural and traditional ties between Lao communities and elephants, as well as a way to raise awareness of their endangered status.
+The Elephant Festival is a celebration of cultural and traditional ties between Lao communities and elephants and a way to raise awareness of their endangered status.
 The Elephant Festival is a free, all-ages event with incredible activities like a majestic elephant procession, attended by up to 100 elephants, a traditional elephant Baci ceremony, vibrant fruit and flower offerings, monks’ blessings, mahout (guardian) and elephant shows, live performances from local Lao and foreign artists, a night market, and even an outdoor elephant museum.

 Champasak, Laos

-Wat Phou Champasack is the most famous Hindu temple complex built in Laos under the Khmer Empire, which dominated much of Southeast Asia throughout the 10th-14th centuries.
-Five years ago, Wat Phou was certified as a UNESCO World Heritage Site.
-In recent years, with the help of many international organizations and neighboring countries, the complex has enjoyed nearly constant renovation and preservation, aimed at keeping what is left of the existing structure from collapsing.
+Wat Phou Champasack is the most famous Hindu temple complex built in Laos under the Khmer Empire, which dominated much of Southeast Asia throughout the 10th and 14th centuries.
+Wat Phou was certified as a UNESCO World Heritage Site five years ago.
+In recent years, with the help of many international organizations and neighboring countries, the complex has enjoyed nearly constant renovation and preservation aimed at keeping what is left of the existing structure from collapsing.

 Nationwide, Laos

 Pi Mai Lao, held during the Lao New Year, is one of the most important dates in the Lao calendar.
-As well as being a truly joyous time, Pimai Lao has become synonymous with the celebration of Lao identity, of family bonds, and an opportunity to reflect on the year ahead.
+As well as being a joyous time, Pimai Lao has become synonymous with celebrating Lao identity, family bonds, and an opportunity to reflect on the year ahead.

 April 13th, the last day of the year, is a day of renewal, symbolized by water.
 Buddha images are washed, and both temples and homes are tidied.
 The young pour water on their elders’ hands, asking for blessings in the coming year.